 Try increasing the brightness of the first virtual copy by 10 units, the second by 20 units and the third by 30 units.
 This gives us 4 images of different brightness that we can print on a single sheet of paper in the Print Module.

-Prepare and print the test sheet
+Prepare and print the digital test prints

 - Select all four versions of your photograph then go to the Print Module.